A Lesson to Learn: Innovative Eyewear Inc. (LUCY)

-Innovative Eyewear Inc. (NASDAQ:LUCY) went up by 94.75% from its latest closing price compared to the recent 1-year high of $7.00.
-The company’s stock price has collected 21.80% of gains in the last five trading sessions.
+Innovative Eyewear Inc. (NASDAQ:LUCY) went down by -17.87% from its latest closing price compared to the recent 1-year high of $7.00.
+The company’s stock price has collected 36.71% of gains in the last five trading sessions.

 Is It Worth Investing in Innovative Eyewear Inc. (NASDAQ :LUCY) Right Now?